 WQW provide opportunities for participants to explore the world of social, environmental and economic justice through the lens of Washington DC as well as through the lens of Quakerism, pacifism and peacemaking.
 We encourage reflection and the importance of relationships and bearing witness as vital to making a real and sustainable impact.
-Each Workcamp is a unique experience for the participants, but is also increasingly an important part of the DC community (as well as other places where we run Workcamps), as each group that comes through our Workcamps acts as the temporary steward of the community responsibilities that come with living place in the world.
+Each Workcamp is a unique experience for the participants, but is also increasingly an important part of the DC community (as well as other places where we run Workcamps).
+Each group that comes through our Workcamps acts as the steward of the community responsibilities that come with being a neighbor and friend.
 Here is a sample schedule of a 5-day Workcamp, but for each group, we work closely to create a vibrant and meaningful experience.
 Often, themes and topics are chosen for Workcamps (such as hunger, or environment).
-Our job is to work with groups to see that once you start pulling on the thread of any issue, it is clear that all issues are interconnected and it is the action that starts with "me" that brings about real change.
+Our job is to work with groups to see that once you start pulling on the thread of any issue, all issues are interconnected and it is the action that starts with "me" that brings about real change.

 Within 3 miles of our building, we have some of the greatest wealth of national and world history, and we have some of the worst environmental, social and and economic conditions in the country.
 Through WQW, we nurture a holistic sense of the world, integrating the past into the present while sharing a vision of the future.
 It is through this creative engagement that new ideas, new energies and emerging gifts can be brought to the surface.
 The video below highlights the spirit of Workcamps.

 We work with many community partners in DC, as well as in West Virginia, New Orleans and South Dakota.
 A brief list includes: